Kim Jong-hun (footballer)

-Kim Jong-hun (Korean: 김정훈; born September 1, 1956) is a retired North Korean football player and the former head coach of the North Korea national football team.
-He led the nation's team to and during the 2010 FIFA World Cup.
+Kim Jong-hun (Korean: 김정훈; born September 1, 1956) is a retired North Korean footballer and football manager.
+He served as head coach of the North Korea national team, and managed them at the 2010 FIFA World Cup in South Africa.

 Biography

 As a player, Kim Jong-hun has spent his career at April 25 Sports Club.
 He was capped four times for North Korea during the qualifications for the 1974 and 1986 FIFA World Cups.

 After ending his player career, Kim became a manager.
 He managed April 25 Sports Team until 2007, when he became the manager of North Korea national team.
 In 2009, he led the team as it qualified for the 2010 FIFA World Cup, their first since 1966.

 After a disappointing showing at the World Cup, Kim faced harsh criticism upon his return to North Korea.
 Radio Free Asia reported that he was publicly shamed and condemned for hours in front of 400 people, including the North Korean sports minister.